Self-Hosted on GKE

 Encryption keys used by the application should be stored securely in a password manager to enable restoring Opal in a disaster recovery event.

-• Email settings: You may enable SMTP for sending email notifications.
-Currently, Google Workspace's SMTP is supported and requires whitelisting the public IP addresses of the Kubernetes nodes.
+- Email settings: You may enable SMTP for sending email notifications and use the SMTP provider of your choice.
+If you use Google Workspace's SMTP, you'll be required to add the public IP addresses of the Kubernetes nodes to the allowlist.

 Click Continue.
 You can run or skip the pre-flight checks.
 After you deploy, you expect to see the following additional Opal pods running on the cluster: